CharliePoole/statiq-site/input/status.md

 * Added background images to the home page and each main topic page.

 ### Ongoing

-* Check all old posts for broken links and fix.
-Remove posts from `CharliePoole.com` as the new versions are verified. **Currently** all posts prior to **January, 2009** have been updated.

 * Port technical articles and remove them from `CharliePoole.com`.
   **Current Status:** Completed **1 out of 13** articles.